Ketamine is a powerful medication that can induce anesthetic or loss of consciousness.

 How Is Ketamine Used

 When used outside medical applications, ketamine is swallowed or snorted.
 Less commonly, the drug is injected.
-Smoking ketamine with cannabis and/or tobacco is sometimes attempted but rarely repeated.
+Smoking this drug with cannabis and/or tobacco is sometimes attempted but rarely repeated.

 As always, intravenous injection provides the most direct delivery route with effects kicking in after just 30 seconds.
 Full effects of ketamine will be felt after roughly 5 minutes when it’s snorted while swallowing the drug delays kick-in by around 20 minutes.

-Once the body assimilates to the drug, the effects of ketamine can last anywhere from 45 minutes to 90 minutes depending on purity levels and the individual.
+Once the body assimilates to the drug, its effects can last anywhere from 45 minutes to 90 minutes depending on purity levels and the individual.
 Somewhere around an hour is generally the sweet spot.

 What can ketamine users expect to experience?
 Here things differ substantially from person to person.
 The size and weight of the user play a part in how strongly the drug takes hold.
 Purity, quantity and the involvement of any other drugs will also determine the strength and extent of any effects.